schoolwidelabs/sensor-immersion/tutorial_display_temperature_gatorenvironment.md

-# display temperature tutorial with gatorEnvironment
+# Collecting Temperature Data with the Environmental Sensor
 ### @explicitHints true

 ## Step 1